-FHA loans enable more people to achieve home ownership by allowing borrowers who have less than perfect credit, no credit history, or who may have experienced some financial missteps, like a foreclosure or bankruptcy, to qualify.
+FHA loans enable more people to achieve homeownership.
+They allow borrowers who have less than perfect credit, no credit history, or who may have experienced some financial missteps, like a foreclosure or bankruptcy, to qualify.

-The program has become popular with first time home buyers and move up buyers because you can buy a house with a lower down payment, and has more flexible underwriting standards.
+The program has become popular with first-time homebuyers and move-up buyers because you can buy a house with a lower down payment, and the underwriting standards are more flexible.

-- Wide Variety of FHA Loan Options: Whether it is a 30 year fixed or a 15 year fixed, FHA has you covered.
+- Wide Variety of FHA Loan Options: Whether it is a 30-year fixed-rate mortgage or a 15-year fixed-rate mortgage, FHA has you covered.

 - FHA Allows 100% Gift Funds: In addition to a low down payment, those funds can come from a gift.

-- FHA Insures Various Types of Properties: They are available for single-family detached homes, 2-4 unit homes, condos, and manufactured homes.
+- FHA Insures Various Types of Properties: They are available for single-family detached homes, two-to-four unit homes, condos, and manufactured homes.

 - FHA Streamline Refinance: One of the unique features of an FHA loan is the ability to Streamline Refinance.
-This is the easiest way to refinance as there is no credit qualifying, no income verification, and no appraisals required if you refinance your FHA loan.
+This is the easiest way to refinance.
+There may be no credit qualification requirements, no income verification, and no appraisals required if you refinance your FHA loan.